The M\"obius Game: A Quantum-Inspired Test of General Relativity

 {\it Results.---}In this Letter, we present {\em device-independent tests for the dynamical nature of spacetime,} i.e., whether relativistic correlations are {\em incompatible with static causal order.} Here, static causal order means that the causal relations are unaffected by the agents' actions.
 This setup reflects a minimal generalization of Bell's (see Fig.~\ref{fig:setup}).
-We describe {\em a relativistic setting within which\/} any violation of the presented inequalities certifies the dynamical nature of the causal relations---the incompatibility with any static causal background.
-In general relativity, such a~violation is best explained via {\em change of curvature.} This is analogous to the Bell case, where a quantum-mechanical violation of a Bell inequality indicates the presence of entanglement.
+We describe {\em a relativistic setting within which\/} any violation of the presented inequalities certifies the incompatibility with any static causal background.
+In the absence of closed time-like curves~\cite{hawking92}, a violation certifies the dynamical nature of the causal relations; a~general-relativistic violation thus indicates {\em change of curvature.} This is analogous to the Bell case, where a quantum-mechanical violation of a Bell inequality indicates the presence of entanglement.
 The inequalities correspond to a limiting winning chance of collaborative multi-agent games played on directed graphs.
 The most promising game discovered is played on an orientation of the Möbius ladder~(see Fig.~\ref{fig:moebius}).
 In contrast to other games uncovered in the~longer version of this Letter~\cite{tselentis2023a}, the Möbius game remains non-trivial for any number of agents.
+We speculate and argue that such general-relativistic violations of the inequality are feasible.
+A concluding assessment, however, requires a~formalization and analysis of the outlined strategy within the framework of general relativity.

 {\it The Möbius Game.---} The game played on the oriented Möbius ladder is fairly simple.
 Each vertex on the directed graph represents an agent.
 A referee picks at random an arc~$u\arc v$, a~bit~$x$, discloses the selected arc to all agents, and secretly communicates the bit~$x$ to the agent~$u$.
 The agents are said {\em to win\/} the game whenever agent~$v$ guesses~$x$.
 As we will show, the winning chance under static causal order is upper bounded by 11/12.